Giving Compass’ Take:

 • This report from IssueLab studies how governments, policy-makers, and donors across the globe are building nutrition and water, sanitation and hygiene (WASH) into their food sourcing strategies, with the hope of creating a roadmap for higher impact.

 • As a donor, are you doing enough to support WASH programs in areas that need them most?
-There is an action item list that many will benefit from, and the main takeaway is to be flexible and fund multi-sectoral approaches.
+There is an action item list that many will benefit from, and the main takeaway is to be flexible and fund multi-sector approaches.

 In this report we analyze the approaches governments and donors are taking to cross-integrate nutrition and water, sanitation and hygiene (WASH) within their nutrition and WASH national policies and plans.
 The report aims to provide a “recipe,” or toolkit, to stimulate debate and discussion of the options and opportunities to bring together WASH and nutrition policies and programs.